MattWestb/IKEA-TRADFRI-ICC-A-1-Module/Firmware/README.md

 ### Gecko NCP:
 NCP files can being flashed from main bootloader with gbl files or with  J-tag / SWD with s37 files.
-My current gbl file its not accsepted bye the bootloader but flashed over SWD works OK.
+My current NCP gbl file its not accsepted bye the bootloader but the s37 version flashed over SWD works OK.

 ### Big  thanks to : mx512, grobasoz and jnicolson for helping putting working firmware together.